Guide to Xeomin: Purchasing Online, Usage, Dosage, Administration & More

 Other side effects may be associated with a specific indication.
 Refer to the product pamphlet for a complete list of possible reactions.

-There is no recovery time for botulinum toxin injections.
+There is no recovery time associated with botulinum toxin injections.
 Patients may resume their daily activities immediately following a treatment session.

 Cost of Xeomin